Random Acts of Kindness when you travel

 After about an hour, Ismet invited me to accompany them to another restaurant (Cheers Kitchen on Muvekita).
 We had a bottle of wine and a pizza, followed by another bottle of wine.
 Outside, the sun had gone down.
 We had a Bosnian dish, a sort of pastry with cream and meat.
 We had another bottle of wine (I was introduced to some great Bosnian wines.
 Wow).
 Then we had yet another bottle of wine.

 I spent 8 hours with Ismet and his friend talking about Bosnia, the war, and the future.
 It was after 11 pm when we decided to leave.
 When I pulled out my wallet they waved it away “No, no, you are our guest”.
 When I insisted Ismet told me to instead to “pay it forward” ie. do the same for someone else in the future.

 I haven’t forgotten that and one day I’ll meet someone in need and will do the same.

 Just like Anand, I exchanged emails with Izmet but I’ve never heard from him.

 All I can tell you is that it was the kind of experience that will leave you with a warm heart for any city.
 I’ll always have this special memory of Sarajevo.

 Almost forgot: The time I was saved by a mechanic in Lake Toba, Sumatra.

 As I’m writing this post, we saw the video of the Malian immigrant saving the baby in Paris.
 As Lissette says “in a time where the world is coming increasingly insular and afraid of strangers, it’s great to be reminded that people – from anywhere in the world – can have so much room for others in their hearts” (yeah, it sounds a bit corny…)

-Have you ever been the recipient of Random Kindness while Travelling?
+Have you ever been the recipient of Random acts of Kindness while Travelling?